 Free, informative and entertaining are three words that aptly describe the Forever Young 50+ Lifestyle and Retirement Show

-Back for the 20th time, the twice-annual show presented by Forever Young newsmagazine welcomes the first 750 visitors with loot bags packed with information.
+Back for the 20th time, the twice-annual show presented by Forever Young newsmagazine welcomes the first 750 visitors with loot bags packed with information provided by businesses not able to attend.

 The extensive list of exhibitors features everything for seniors including retirement residences, financial experts, health practitioners and tour operators.
 The Forever Young 50+ Lifestyle and Retirement Show also features retailers and community groups that offer opportunities for fun and outlets for various talents and interests.